 Universally admired for their durability, functionality, and overall uniqueness, tents can offer a plethora of playful design options to any outdoor wedding space.
 Whether white, clear, or colorful, these resilient structures make for a stylish addition to cocktail hour, an outdoor ceremony, or al fresco reception.
-With significant aspects of a tent often overlooked—like creating a solid surface and foundation, as well as allocating plenty of space for rentals and entertainment—we sought out the industry’s top planners, florists, and rental experts to classify what’s necessary when constructing a tented area.

 Our experts recommend turning unsightly metal poles into stunning displays of lush greenery and lofty vines.

 Ahead, some of the industry’s top vendors are lending their expertise on ways to make these foundations even more memorable.

 Conceptualizing a floral display that hangs horizontally above your head table (typically where the newly married couple is seated) is a unique way to create a focal point inside of your tent.
 Francie Dorman and Britt Cole, co-founders of 42 North, crafted this striking installation using soft florals, chandeliers, and romantic drapery.
 “We played with the tent’s negative space elsewhere using layers of draping for a luxurious and intimate environment,” they said.

 Morgan Childs, founder and creative director of Moana Events, suggests selecting a canopy to allow for plenty of sunlight to permeate throughout your space.
 “The open sides are great for integrating your surroundings into the design of your day while still creating shade with the overhead cover,” says Childs.